Multi-Page Apps using Dash/PythonAnywhere Apr 2020

 Hover over the chart data points

-AISC Filtered Shape Properties
+App B32 AISC Shape Properties

-All properties for a user’s selection (2L4X3X3/8X3/4SLBB
+All properties for a user’s selection (2L4X3X3/8X3/4SLBB, for instance)

 Just start typing 2L4 and the drop down will filter to your text